augustoamerico/expenses_fetcher/README.md

   - Repositories are created for each sink:
     - Google Sheets: src/repository/google_sheet_repository.py
     - Buxfer: src/repository/buxfer_repository.py
-  - Taggers (regex, historic) are wired into each account
+  - Taggers are wired into each account:
+    - RegexTagger for rule-based categories
+    - HistoricTagger to suggest both Category and Type from your past "Expenses" history

 - The shell (ExpenseFetcherShell) exposes commands to fetch, stage, review, sort, and push transactions